CQC-Scripting/cqc-mugshot/README.md

 - Mugshot Board with players information on
 - Automatically takes and uploads the images to a discord webhook
 - Highly configurable
+- Supports all MLOs via the config also has an option for no MLO's which TP's suspects to an IPL and back
+- QB Callback to request latest mugshots on that session for a citizenID

 <h2>NOTE</h2>